NJShore Guide

 Best Value: Clancy's By The Bay

-For those watching their budget without sacrificing quality, Clancy's By The Bay offers exceptional value at $$ pricing.Waterfront dining on Maryland Avenue with bay views and fresh seafood.
-This is our go-to recommendation for families and groups looking to experience great seafood restaurants without breaking the bank.
+Clancy's By The Bay delivers solid quality at $$ pricing.Waterfront dining on Maryland Avenue with bay views and fresh seafood.
+A reliable pick for families and groups on a set budget.

 Best for Special Occasions: Clam Bar

-When you're celebrating something special in Somers Point, Clam Bar delivers an memorable experience.Casual seafood spot on Bay Avenue specializing in clams and local catches.
-Even at moderate pricing, the quality and atmosphere punch above its weight.
+For a nicer night out in Somers Point, Clam Bar is a strong choice.Casual seafood spot on Bay Avenue specializing in clams and local catches.
+The quality and atmosphere hold up well at this price level.

 What to Know Before You Go